Liyuuuu111/MGT-Eval/README.md

 This is the official repo of our `ACL 2026 Demo` submission `MGTEval: An Interactive Platform for Systematic Evaluation of Machine-Generated Text Detectors` and `ICLR 2026` paper [Learning From Dictionary: Enhancing Robustness of Machine-Generated Text Detection in Zero-Shot Language via Adversarial Training](https://openreview.net/forum?id=bTcFHJo1Zk).
 For the implementation of our ICLR 2026 method **TASTE**, please navigate to [`src/detectors/finetuned/TASTE/README.md`](src/detectors/finetuned/TASTE/README.md).
 This repo introduces MGTEval, an interactive platform for systematic evaluation of machine-generated text detectors.
 It covers dataset building, dataset attack, detector training, and performance evaluation in one workflow.
-This work was primarily completed at Xi’an Jiaotong University (XJTU) by `Yuanfan Li` and `Qi Zhou` under the supervision of Professor `Xiaoming Liu`, with the two authors contributing approximately 70% and 30% of the work, respectively.
+This work was primarily completed at Xi’an Jiaotong University (XJTU) by `Yuanfan Li` and `Qi Zhou` under the supervision of Professor `Xiaoming Liu`.

 ---